whuang288alex/video_feature_extraction/README.md

-# Video Features
+# Extracting Features from Videos

-This directory contains code to extract features from video datasets using different models.
+This directory contains code to conveniently extract features from video datasets using different models.

 ## Requirements